yuliavydra/TEST1/README.md

     and defect resolution
   - Released Informatix’ Cal Notify solution

->d.As part of our [Human Centered Design], we used the following user-centric design techniques or tools.
+>d.
+As part of our [Human Centered Design], we used the following user-centric design techniques or tools.

 1. [Persona]() development
 2. [Surveying]()potential users